 It turned out that she was encouraging me in her way for me not to give up.
 Partway down the parkway, some music came into my head, and it was the Rockey song, Eye Of The Tiger.

 I finished walking my dog and came running to my mom and told her that I was not going to give up.
 It was very emotional and full of joy and hope.
 I turned the corner, and with the help of my dog and my mom, I was ready to give up alcohol and drugs and get back into basketball, which I loved so dearly.
 I closed the door on death and opened the door to life again.

-In my junior year, I made the team because of how good I was when I was on junior varsity just the year before.
+I made the team because of how good I was when I was on junior varsity just the year before.
 I was glad I was on the team, but it was very humbling to sit on the bench all year.
-But I was thankful I was alive, and God gave me another chance.
+But my love for basketball thankful kept me having hope to hold on to.
+I was alive, and God gave me another chance.
 It was not the last chance I got.
 God has been watching over me as far back as I can remember, the problems I did not have my eyes on Him and drifted in sin off and on for the next ten years.

 The scripture below is a picture of how God loves you and me and wants to give us second and third chances to bow our knee to Him and humbly come to Him and follow him as Lord and Savior.